Little Monster - Aluminium Parts to Make

 Aluminium round section (ca. 28-30mm diameter x 15mm height) with an 8mm through hole to fit the mower motor shaft.

 2x 5mm threaded holes to accept M5 bolts from the blade disc.

 Drill Templates Blade Adapter

-To aid the manufacture of the motor blade adapters I created these templates which can be downloaded from my GITHUB site here.
+To aid the manufacture of the blade adapter I created these templates which can be downloaded here: